chaoting-sun/simple-image-uploader/README.md

 };
 ```

-Next, the loading bar is defined as follows: The element with `id="progress"` will smoothly transition left and right.
+Next, the loading bar is defined as follows: The element with `id="progress"` will smoothly transition between left and right.
 The container is applied with `overflow-hidden` to conceal the moving element if it exceeds the container's range.

 ```js
 <div className="relative h-2 w-[70%] bg-gray-200 rounded-sm overflow-hidden">